Check out the list with our 36 International Master's Programmes and visit their websites for more information.

 In the Master's Programme in Russian Studies, you acquire in-depth knowledge of Russia's past and present benefiting from the world-class research conducted at the Aleksanteri Institute, Europe’s largest research institute of Russian studies.
 You develop Russia-related expertise on themes such as security and power; environment and climate; inequality and resilience; culture and identity.

+How can we infer general principles from limited observations?
 How to create mathematical models of natural phenomena?
-How to generalise information on scientific phenomena?

 In the Master’s Programme in Theoretical and Computational Methods, you get a strong basis in the theoretical methods, modelling, and mathematical and numerical analysis within physics, mathematics, chemistry and/or computer science.